A Quarter Century After Its Death, We Look Back at ABC’s Short-Lived Attempt to Get a Little More Loving in the Afternoon

 The show pulled out all the stops to pull in ratings.
 It tried bold storylines like one involving transgender model Azure C. But it didn’t really get the tone right and angered pretty much everyone who watched (or, for that matter, thought about watching).

 The City imported fan faves from Loving like Debbi Morgan’s All My Children transplant, Angie, and Darnell Williams’ Jesse lookalike, Jacob.
-It grabbed big soap names like the late Roscoe Born, whose gruff musician Nick was about as far from One Life to Live’s vile Mitch Lawrence as they came.
+It grabbed big soap names like the late Roscoe Born, whose gruff musician Nick was about as far from One Life to Live’s vile Mitch Laurence as they came.
 And they brought in sex symbol Morgan Fairchild to play Sydney Chase in the hopes that she’d lead the viewers on a merry chase to the top of the ratings.

 None of it worked.
 Fairchild only stuck around for a year, then the execs tried bringing Jane Elliot’s Tracy Quartermaine over from General Hospital.
 She tussled with Sydney a bit before Fairchild left, but it wasn’t enough to excite the audience.